Overview

 MockServer does provide some basic templating and dynamic response capabilities, but these might not suffice for more complex, data-driven scenarios.
 For instance, if your use case involves crafting intricate responses based on specific request parameters, or if you require random data generation for chaos testing, you might find the tool’s capabilities restrictive, which may mean you need to resort to additional programming or scripting to achieve the desired level of dynamism in your responses.

 Coupling this with the performance overhead that MockServer might introduce, especially when dealing with a large number of tests or high request volumes, you have a two-fold challenge.
 While MockServer is highly efficient, the fact that it runs as a separate external process means that it does consume additional resources.
 In scenarios where hundreds or even thousands of tests are run concurrently, this overhead could potentially impact the application’s performance during testing.
+Additionally, the performance overhead of MockServer might impact interactions with a web server serving static resources like HTML, CSS, and JavaScript, which are crucial for single page applications utilizing AJAX calls.

 In fairness to MockServer, this is true for any mock or load generation tool.
 However, MockServer comes with few infrastructure optimizations, handing over that responsibility to you.